scikit-learn-contrib/scikit-matter/docs/source/utils.rst

 When computing non-iterative CUR, it is necessary to orthogonalize the input matrices after each selection.
 For this, we have supplied a feature and a sample orthogonalizer for feature and sample selection.

+.. autofunction:: X_orthogonalizer
-.. autofunction:: feature_orthogonalizer
+.. autofunction:: Y_feature_orthogonalizer
-.. autofunction:: sample_orthogonalizer
+.. autofunction:: Y_sample_orthogonalizer

 Random Partitioning with Overlaps